Welcome, to my own little corner of the Internet!

 I changed to the more science oriented field of cognitive psychology.
 At my faculty, the motto was ‘Measurement is knowledge’.
 When you want to know how things work, you need to be able to measure it.
 Cognitive psychology relies heavily on the fields of biology and neurology.
 Later on, Artificial Intelligence and Computer Science were added in as well.
 I loved it!

 I studied part-time to finance my educational aspirations while also working as an aide to the elderly.
 I graduated towards the end of 2007 with a Bachelor’s Degree in Science (Bsc).

 After I finished my studies, I started working as a self-employed WordPress and multimedia consultant for several years.
 It was an interesting experience that taught me that I’m not an entrepreneur.
 Although I liked helping people (mostly small companies and non-profits) to join the 29% of the web with a good content management system, upgrading them from decade old hand-coded static sites, it came with a lot of administrative responsibilities, miles of red tape with the ever-changing legal requirements.

-In 2017, I got hired by small non-profit that specialises in online communication.
+In 2017, I got hired by small non-profit that specialises in media.
+We make documentaries and reports with television quality.
 I still do some IT work, both on-site support and website/webserver maintenance, but as a Community Manager, my focus now lies on Social Media, Newsletter Marketing and multimedia editing.
 As a result, I now have the time and space to pick up my blogging hobby again!